 Become Genuinely Interested in Other People

-That water cooler chit-chat won’t help you if your focus is always on you.
+Water cooler chit-chat won’t help you if your focus is always on you.
 “I did this,” or “Here’s what I think about that,” is often how people talk.
 People love to talk about themselves.

 Remember, you already know everything there is to know about you, so don’t waste your time talking about you and your ideas.
-While it’s not appropriate to get too personal in the office (especially with people over whom you have hire/fire/evaluation power), it is appropriate to find out about their outside interests and use that information to build relationships.
+While it’s not appropriate to get too personal in the office (especially with people over whom you have hire/fire/evaluation power), it is appropriate to talk about their outside interests and use that information to build relationships.

 Good Examples of Expressed Interest